2000sumit/2000sumit/README.md

 - 👋 Hi, I’m @2000sumit
-- 👀 I’m interested in web developer
+- 👀 I’m  Data Analyst
-- 🌱 I’m currently learning dsa,python,java,php,asp.net
-- 💞️ I’m looking to collaborate on .
-- 📫 How to reach as web developer
 -

 <!---
 2000sumit/2000sumit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.